Technology Doesn’t Always Make for Better Dentistry

 We finished the case using the designed-and-adjusted provisionals as our guide.
 Happy patient, happy dentist.
 Much more enjoyable trip to Africa.

-Technology can assist in many dilemmas, but it is often not necessary to understand and address the problems with which our patients present.
+Technology can assist in many dilemmas, but it often is not necessary to understand and address the problems with which our patients present.